angellaugh/angellaugh.GitHub.io/source/_posts/saml2.md

 ### Conception
-> SAML, Security Assertion Markup Language
+>  **SAML**, Security Assertion Markup Language

-> IDP identity provider， for instance, AD,  ADFS, LDAP, 身份认证authentication
+>  **IDP identity provider**， for instance, AD,  ADFS, LDAP, 身份认证authentication
+    * Performs authentication and passes the user's identity and authorization level to the service provider

-> SP service provider, for instance, cluster, application,  access resources
+> **SP service provider**, for instance, cluster, application,  access resources
+    * Trusts the identity provider and authorizes the given user to access the requested resource.
+`credential 是啥？ idp authorization的是啥？`

 * is the link between the authentication of a user’s identity and the authorization to use a service.
 * simplifies federated authentication and authorization processes for users, Identity providers, and service providers